Student Appeals

 Understand College policy on student appeals

 The College strives to apply the policies of its Faculty fairly and equitably.
-However, students may appeal the application of a College policy when they believe it has been misapplied, or when there are extenuating circumstances that might warrant an exception to the policy.
-Examples of appeals that the College considers include: requesting to be allowed to study abroad despite not being in good academic standing; requesting a schedule change after the add/drop deadlines because of extenuating circumstances; and requesting an early return following an academic suspension.
+However, students may appeal the application of any College policy when they believe it has been misapplied or when there are extenuating circumstances that might warrant an exception.
+Examples of student appeals to College policy include: requests to be allowed to study abroad despite not being in good academic standing; requests for a schedule change after the add/drop deadlines because of extenuating circumstances; and requests for early return following an academic suspension.

-Students who believe their circumstances might warrant an exception to a College policy should talk with their Advising Dean about the possibility of submitting an appeal.
-Advising Deans are happy to help students understand which types of appeals the College considers, and the processes and timelines involved in various types of appeals.
-It is important to note that only students can submit appeals—no one else may submit an appeal on a student’s behalf.
+When students believe their circumstances might warrant an exception to a College policy, their Advising Dean is the first point of contact.
+Advising Deans are happy to advise students on the appeals process, review the materials required, and timelines involved in various types of appeals.
+It is important to note that only students can submit appeals— no one else may submit an appeal on a student’s behalf.
 In addition, appeals must be made in a timely manner.
-The nature of the appeal will determine what counts as “timely” and Advising Deans are happy to provide guidance on this and other aspects of the appeals process.
-Submission of an appeal does not guarantee that the appeal will be granted.
+The nature of the appeal determines what counts as “timely” and Advising Deans provide guidance on this and other aspects of the appeals process.
+Please note that the submission of an appeal does not guarantee that it will be granted.

 Decisions on time-sensitive appeals, such as late schedule changes, are typically communicated within several days to one week.
 Less urgent appeals are typically decided within two weeks during the fall and spring semesters.
 Appeals submitted during the summer months may take longer to be decided.
-Appeals of College policy are overseen by the Advising Deans and students are encouraged to consult with their Advising Dean for advice and assistance.
+Advising Deans oversee appeals of College policy and students are encouraged to consult with their Advising Dean for advice and assistance.

 Course Enrollment Deadlines